Colossians 3:1-11

 8But now you also, put them all aside: anger, wrath, malice, slander, and abusive speech from your mouth.
 9Do not lie to one another, since you laid aside the old self with its evil practices,

+We are to consider the members of our earthly body as dead to these sins by putting them aside.
 The language of ‘putting on and off’ like clothing is used here, in verse 10 and also later in verse 12 which we will look at next time.
 These sins are to be discarded as part of our old self for they are inconsistent with our new lives in Christ.
 These sins progress from inward anger at others to outward slander and abusive speech, however all of these sins affect our relationships with others.
 I cannot truly love a fellow Christian if I have anger towards them in my heart.
 Christ himself showed the evil of inward sins in Matthew 5 where he declared that those who hate others have committed murder and are guilty before God’s judgement throne.
 To these sins Paul adds lying.
 It is incredible that Paul needed to tell the believers to put these things aside and yet I know in my life I continually struggle with these sins.
 As believers we should be growing in godliness, and with that comes an increased awareness of our sins.
 Believers should not however be characterised by these sins, because they have laid aside the old self.

 10and have put on the new self who is being renewed to a true knowledge according to the image of the One who created him—